kannandreams/latentlens/README.md

 ### Requirements
 - Python 3.9+ and `pip` (or `uv`; `uv pip install -r requirements.txt` also works).
 - For OpenAI embeddings: set `OPENAI_API_KEY` (environment variable or `st.secrets`).
+- For the local MiniLM embedder: first run will download the model via `sentence-transformers`.
 - For Chroma: a collection name (defaults to `default`).
 The default client uses local storage; point it at your own Chroma instance if desired.

 ### Setup